 SUPPORTING DOCUMENTATION CHECKLIST - the checklist is provided on the application as an aid to project sponsors and should be completed before submitting the application packet.
-For a detailed summary of each required item, see pages 9-10 of this guide.
+For a detailed summary of each required item, see pages 9-11 of this guide.

 CERTIFICATION OF RESPONSIBLE PERSON - a responsible official of the sponsor's agency must sign and date this section to complete the application, or the application will not be scored.
+The responsible person should be the individual listed in the Resolution.
 Examples of responsible officials include mayors, city managers or administrators, parks and recreation department directors, chief financial officers, etc. The responsible official does not need to be the contact person listed on the application but does need to read the application and have an understanding of the requirements of administering the grant, should one be awarded.
 The responsible official cannot be an independent grant writer who is not affiliated with the agency.
 An incomplete or inaccurate application packet will be ineligible for scoring.